Funerals & Memorials at Christ Church

 who has died, make our last farewell, and begin to take up life once more.

 Christians believe in God, the source and giver of life.
 God’s good news proclaims

 Jesus Christ to be our living Lord, who knew death, yet triumphed over it, drawing its

 sting, and being raised by the One he called ‘Father’ to new life.
 Christians affirm the

 presence of the Holy Spirit, the divine Comforter, who does not remove suffering or

 sorrow, but helps us to bear it with grace and integrity, as we confront the reality of

-Christian funeral rites therefore proclaim the Church’s hope in the face of death.
+Christian funeral and memorial rites therefore proclaim the Church’s hope in the face of death.

 Preparing for a funeral at Christ Church (will open a PDF in a new window)

 The Garden of Remembrance at Christ Church (opens new page)